1.1 DIVERSIFIED INTERIOR DESIGN EXPERIENCE:

 The renewal fees shall be fixed in accordance with the following schedule:

-- The fee for the initial two (2) year certification shall be two hundred fifty dollars ($250*).
+- The basic fee for the initial two (2) year certification shall be two hundred seventy-five dollars ($275*).

 - The fees for a replacement certificate shall be $50.00, a replacement I.D. card shall be $35.00, and a replacement stamp shall be $75.00.

-- The biannual renewal fee shall be two hundred fifty dollars ($250*).
+- The basic biannual renewal fee shall be two hundred seventy-five dollars ($275*) up to three hundred and fifty dollars ($350*), depending on the renewal type selected (Basic, Digital, Stamp, Both Stamps).

 *Processing and shipping fees may apply